According to ad veteran Luke Sullivan, the role of every sales pitch is to sell the merchandise.

 Know Your Product Well

 Simplicity is the PowerPoint professional’s best friend.
-This maximizes the time you have to pitch your offering, ensuring your concept doesn’t overtake the product, but reinforces your pitch.
+This maximizes the time you have, ensuring your concept doesn’t overtake the product, but reinforces your pitch.

-Don’t use interesting gimmicks before showing your product.
-To make your sales presentation interesting enough, avoid sounding like a typical hard sell.
+Don’t use gimmicks before showing your product.
+To make your sales presentation interesting, avoid sounding like a typical hard sell.

 An effective way to talk about your offering is to present your pitch as if you were telling a story.
 People can more easily remember information if they receive it in the form of a narrative.